 Study groups may decide to delete Questions.
 In each individual case, it has to decide which of the following alternative procedures is the most appropriate.

-20.1 Deletion of a Question by the World Telecommunication Development Conference (WTDC)
+6.1.1 Deletion of a Question by WTDC.

 Upon agreement by the study group, the chairman shall include the request to delete a Question in the report to WTDC, for decision.